 Later, the school became known as the Alaska Mountain Safety Center, where Doug, along with Jill Fredston, began teaching avalanche safety courses.
-The Alaska Avalanche School has grown steadily in the four decades since its inception, and now a staff of 25 professional instructors reaches hundreds of students.
-We offer several courses every year.
+The Alaska Avalanche School has grown steadily in the four decades since its inception, and now a staff of over 40 professional instructors reaches hundreds of students.
 Select a link below to view current courses and offerings.

 Last year I took the first Level One Avalanche Course at the Manitoba Hut, hosted by the Alaska Avalanche School.
 It was an inspiring, humbling and empowering experience that I highly recommend to anyone doing winter travel in the mountains.
 Whether you are new to Alaska’s terrain and snow or have been playing in the mountains your whole life, this course delivers high-value, essential information for making safe and educated decisions.

 Everyone who rides in the backcountry needs this course.
 Save your buddies.
 They might save you or avoid that red flag.

 The AAS level 2 class dove deeper into avalanche and group mechanics.
 The knowledge presented in the course will help preapre students wanting to take the next steps in backcountry travel.
 I feel much better equipped to make well informed snow travel.
 I feel much better equipped to make well informed snow travel decisions- even if limited information is readily available.